danvk/aoc2022/README.md

 I'm also curious to use JS / TS for more numerical, performance-sensitive work.
 My sense is that it's not as nice as Python for this sort of thing, but it will be a new domain for me to use a familiar language.
 Plus, I haven't been writing much TypeScript (or code in general) the past few months, and I'd like to get back into it!

+## Overview

-## Deno thoughts
+- Deno
   - The low config dream really is true.
   - I like that the linter is on by default, as is strict mode.
   - The editor integration needs some work.
-- Mostly it doesn't feel that different.
+  - Mostly it doesn't feel that different, which I think they would say is a win.
+  - As a follow-up, I'd like to try using a service worker to get some parallelism.
 - JS thoughts
   - Map/Set will be nicer with tuples
   - The object/dict thing is really the original sin of JS